 This patriarchal backlash is escalating globally.
 It aims to ‘other’, demonise and disempower those who seek to advance gender justice, and to re-valorise patriarchal traditional gender roles and stereotypes, founded on male supremacy and the subordination of women.
 It deploys a polarising politics of mobilising populist narratives which comingle misogyny, xenophobia, and homophobia – and with scant regard for evidence or ‘truth’.
 It is also co-opting existing policy processes for gender in development, undoing and reversing much progress made in the past.

-This timely five-year programme of work will create much-needed new knowledge of these complex phenomena, and identify opportunities for women’s rights organisations and other gender justice defenders to counter backlash and address the erosion of gender objectives within development.
+This timely six-year programme of work will create much-needed new knowledge of these complex phenomena, and identify opportunities for women’s rights organisations and other gender justice defenders to counter backlash and address the erosion of gender objectives within development.
 The programme is funded by the Swedish International Development Cooperation Agency (Sida).

 We will carry out engaged research, generate new thinking, and build capacity across networks and strategic partnerships with women’s and other human rights organisations, activists, academics, and policymakers, regionally and globally.